Chicago Bicycle Accident Lawyer

 When bicycles and cars are sharing the streets, they are both required to follow all traffic laws.
 Cyclists are at far higher risk of serious injury in a collision.
 Injuries sustained in a car vs. bike collision are often very serious, life-threatening, or fatal.
 The victim may never again have the quality of life enjoyed prior to the accident.

-It is imperative that you have experienced legal representation in a case of serious injury or death.
+It is imperative you have experienced legal representation in a case of serious injury or death.
 Our team of Chicago bike accident attorneys at Horwitz, Horwitz & Associates should be contacted at once to review the facts and advise you how to move forward.

-Common Bike Accident Causes
+Common Bike Accident Causes in Chicago

 Cyclists put their lives at risk when sharing the street with a negligent driver.
 The cyclist may not be noticed, or the driver is intoxicated, distracted, speeding, or simply not paying attention to the road ahead.
 Some common bike accidents are: